 Pulling back on your breast tissue may help when breastfeeding with flat nipples or inverted nipples.
 Even if the nipple doesn’t protrude completely, pulling back on the breast tissue can help your baby get a better latch.
 You do this by holding the breast tissue behind the areola and gently pulling back towards your chest.

 A nipple shield is a flexible, nipple-shaped shield that fits over a mother’s flat nipple and areola.
 It is used as a temporary aid to encourage latching.
-The use of nipple shields is somewhat controversial because some evidence has suggested that a nipple shield may reduce the transfer of milk and interfere with complete breast emptying.
+The use of nipple shields is somewhat controversial because some has suggested that a nipple shield may reduce the transfer of milk and interfere with complete breast emptying.

 Some experts also worry that the nipple shield can be addictive for a baby, causing some babies to prefer it over the mother’s breast.
 Improper positioning also increases the risk of damage or injury to the breast.
 Speak to a lactation consultant if you’re planning to use a nipple shield.